strongqa/docs.howitzer-framework.io/README.md

   <p align="center"><b>Ruby-based framework for acceptance testing of web applications.</b></p>

-  <p align="center">The framework was built with modern patterns, techniques, and tools in automated testing in order to speed up tests development and simplify supporting.</p>
+  <p align="center">The framework was built with modern patterns, techniques and tools in automated testing in order to speed up tests development and simplify supporting.</p>
 </p>